softwareconstruction240/softwareconstruction/instruction/syllabus/syllabus.md

 ###  **Final Exam**

-There is a comprehensive final exam.
-The exam is taken online during the university final exam period.
+The final exam is taken online during the university final exam period.
+Just like the programming exam, it will be proctored with Honorlock.

 ###  **Late Policies**